stanmaz/BBOalert/README.md

       1[CD]--1*--,   1N,   balanced 12-14p
       Option

-If you choose John as partner the 1NT 12-14 option will be enabled and 15-17 disabled as :
+If you choose John as partner the 1NT 12-14 option will be enabled and 15-17 disabled :

 ![](./images/PartnerSelection.png)